Siege of Belgrade (1789): Siege

 Loudon divided the army into three parts.
 Clerfayt led a covering force designed to block any Ottoman relief attempts.
-Joseph, Count Kinsky von Wchinitz und Tettau commanded the main siege on the east bank of the Sava while Prince of Ligne commanded on the west bank of the Sava at Semlin.
+Joseph, Count Kinsky commanded the main siege on the east bank of the Sava while Charles-Joseph of Ligne commanded on the west bank of the Sava at Semlin.
 Also with the army were future army commanders József Alvinczi, Johann von Hiller, Michael von Melas and Karl Mack von Leiberich, the last being a promising staff officer.
 Francis, later to be emperor, was also with the army.
 In 1789, Belgrade was located on the east bank of the Sava at its confluence with the Danube.
-The city consisted of a hilltop castle (Kalemegdan Fortress), the town, and the suburbs.
+The city consisted of a hilltop castle (Belgrade Fortress), the town, and the suburbs.
 The water suburb was to the north, the Palanka suburb was south of the castle hill, and the Raitzen suburb, also to the south.
 To defend the city, Osman Pasha commanded a garrison of 9,000 Turks armed with 456 cannons.
 The Ottomans had a flotilla of 20 one-masted vessels to guard the Danube against a larger fleet of Austrian vessels.

 Laudon directed the army to take up the same positions that were occupied during the 1717 siege of Belgrade by the army of Prince Eugene of Savoy.
 The Austrians dug trenches and excavated battery positions.
 The bombardment of Belgrade's defenses began on 16 September.
 A heavy rain fell from 22 to 27 September which disrupted the siege operations.
 When the rain stopped, Loudon set 30 September as the date for storming the suburbs.
 At 5:00 am on that day, the Austrian fleet began bombarding the outer defenses.
 An hour later, the land batteries joined in the barrage.
 About 9:00 am four Austrian storming columns advanced on the suburbs and forced their way through the palisades.
 For four hours, the Turks fought stubbornly in a house to house struggle.
 Finally, they retreated within Belgrade's main defenses after suffering 800 casualties and losing 12 guns.
 The Austrians lost 110 killed and 357 wounded.